 This will give you an insight into the rate of performance, allowing you to make necessary changes or improve on future initiatives.

 With the QR code tracking system of the best QR code generator, you are able to ensure consistent improvement and effectiveness of your campaigns.
-So, never forget this important QR code best practices.
+So, never forget this important QR code best practice.

 While static ones are usually enough for certain tasks, if you can, always opt for the dynamic option.

 14. Consider the Material

-That includes being non-porous, excessively shiny, and the likes and see to it that it is placed on a flat surface.
+That includes being non-porous, excessively shiny, and the like and see to it that it is placed on a flat surface.